mdoery/fake_lunch_hub/README.md

 Jason Swett has a nice tutorial to run AngularJS on Rails: http://angularonrails.wpengine.com/wire-ruby-rails-angularjs-single-page-application-updated-2016/

-However, his environment is not fully specified, so in following the tutorial, I got quite a few non-trivial errors.
+However, his environment is not fully specified, so in following the tutorial in my local dev environment, I got quite a few non-trivial errors.
+The biggest problem occurred when a fairly recent version of Ruby and Rails got installed, and those did not work well with the tutorial.
+I had a lot of trouble getting rid of them.
+I tried not to repeat these mistakes on my AWS instance, but I ran into the same problem there.

-This is what I did to get his demo up and running on an AWS instance using Ubuntu 14.04.
+The following is what I did to get the demo up and running on an AWS instance using Ubuntu 14.04.
 This tutorial assumes you've got your AWS instance set up, and that you can ssh into it.
 I ssh'd in as the user "ubuntu", which has root permissions.

 First, install rvm.
 This is the Ruby Version Manager, which allows you to switch between different versions of Ruby.
 If you do not use the correct version of ruby and various gems, you will run into problems: